 The bank seeks to ensure that its products and services are not used to criminal ends, and that its steering systems are evaluated and updated annually in step with the changing risk picture and changes in the anti-money-laundering guidelines.
 In addition, the bank carries out ongoing checks at various levels ranging from the business lines’ internal controls, via ongoing transaction monitoring, to controls carried out by the compliance function.
-Deviations and improvements are assessed on an ongoing basis, and are reported to the board of directors every quarter.
+Deviations and improvements are assessed on an ongoing basis, and are reported to the board of directors quarterly.

 The bank also established its own clear-up projects.
 The clear-up projects obtain sufficient information from customer relationships established before the current know-your-customer requirements entered into force.

-The bank has a focus on training to combat economic crime.
+The bank has a focus on knowledge and training to combat economic crime.
 All staff members are required at regular intervals to undergo mandatory e-training with respect to money laundering and terrorist financing.
 In addition, classroom instruction in combating money laundering is provided annually for a large number staff.